We have six dynamic presentations to choose from depending on your goal, audience, and programming time frame. More about each below:

 What logistics are required to bring GFB to my campus?

 Our speakers bring most of the needed props for the show, but event organizers will need to provide a few things (see Tech & Other Needs to Setup a Show below).
-Oh yeah, we’ll also need a man to volunteer to be our creeper.
-His body will be used as a demo for the areas we strike and how contact is made, but he will not be hit or injured in any way.
+Oh yeah, we’ll also need a volunteer to be our creeper.
+Their body will be used as a demo for the areas we strike and how contact is made, but they will not be hit or injured in any way.
 Our volunteer will also get to demo some fun verbal de-escalation strategies.
 We will also be asking for you to provide a certified victim advocate from your organization or a partnering local organization.
 All of our speakers are also VA’s and when we team together we have a perfect team in place to support any survivors or friends of survivors in our audience.
 Our program will also include a full list of free resources for anyone in the audience who needs them.